boxwise/dropapp/README.md

 To service the current version which is still running in three refugee camps throughout Greece.
 This repository makes it easy for us to work together with a bigger team even if we're not all on the same location.

+### Preparation for Installation

+- Please have a php version higher than 7.2 installed.
+- The php extensions `mbstring` and `curl` are needed.

+       apt install php-curl php-mbstring

 ### How do I get set up? ###

 1. You first need to install 'compose' (we suggest making it available globally)